ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 Most Sentinel-1 acquisitions are collected in two [polarizations](introduction_to_sar#polarizations), and the OPERA project generates RTC-S1 products for all available polarizations.

-Acquisitions over land generally have a vertical primary polarization, meaning that the SAR signal is sent out in a vertical orientation, but both the co-polarized returns (also vertically polarized) and the cross-polarized returns (horizontally polarized) are measured.
+Sentinel-1 acquisitions over land generally have a vertical primary polarization, meaning that the SAR signal is sent out in a vertical orientation, but both the co-polarized returns (also vertically polarized) and the cross-polarized returns (horizontally polarized) are measured.
 This results in both VV and VH RTC-S1 products.

 In some areas, particularly remote islands and regions close to the Arctic Ocean, acquisitions are collected with a horizontal primary polarization.
 This results in HH and HV RTC-S1 products.